Ghost Interference and Quantum Erasure: Theoretical analysis

 \subsection{Erasing the which-way information}

 Coming back to ghost interference, one might wonder that if the virtual slits are created by particle 1 passing through the double-slit, what is the need for fixing detector D1 and doing a coincident count.
 The answer is, particle 1 carries which-way information about particle 2.
 Meaning, particle 1 can be potentially detected in such a manner that would tell us which virtual slit, A or B, did particle 2 pass through.
-And Bohr's complementarity principle tells us that in such a situation, interference cannot be observed.
+And Bohr's complementarity principle tells us that in such a situation, interference cannot be observed \cite{bohr}.
 By detecting particle 1 at a fixed position, where contributions from both the slits are present, we add the two contributions, and thus {\em erase} the information about which slit particle 1, and particle 2, passed through.
 Once the which-way information is erased, the interference can come back, and it does.
-So, the mechanism behind the appearance of ghost interference is essentially {\em quantum erasure} \cite{eraser}.
+So, the mechanism behind the appearance of ghost interference is two-fold.
+Quantum entanglement of the two particles leads to the creation of a virtual double-slit for particle 2, and {\em quantum erasure} \cite{eraser} of the which-way information (again via entanglement) leads to appearance of interference from the virtual double-slit.

 Scully Englert and Walther proposed a setup for quantum eraser, where the which-way detector is a two-state system \cite{scully}.
-Quantum erasure is performed when the particles are detected in coincidence with one of the two states of the which-way detector.
-Corresponding to the two states of the which-way detector, two interference patterns are obtained which are complementary, meaning, they add up to give no interference.
-In the case of ghost interference, the role of the which-way detector states is played by the position of D1, which is a continuous variable.
+Quantum erasure is performed when the particles are detected in coincidence with one of the two special states of the which-way detector, which do not discriminate between the two paths of the particle.
+Corresponding to these two states of the which-way detector, two interference patterns are obtained which are complementary, meaning, they add up to give no interference.
+In the case of ghost interference, the role of the states carrying which-way information is played by the position of particle 1, namely $y_1$, which is a continuous variable.
+Detection of particle 1 by a {\em fixed} detector D1 destroys the which-way information carried by it.
+Thus D1 acts as an eraser of the which-way information.
 From (\ref{pattern}), one can see that for a fixed $y_1$, the term $\theta_1 y_1$ acts as an extra phase for the cosine function in $y_2$.
 Thus, the whole interference pattern is shifted, depending on the position of D1 (see Fig. 2), so that when all the D1 positions are added, it results in the destruction of the interference pattern.
-This is the reason why, in Strekalov et al's experiment, no interference for photon 2 is observed without coincident counting with a fixed D1.
+This is the reason why, in Strekalov et al.'s experiment, no interference for photon 2 is observed without coincident counting with a fixed D1.